eunicecwn/yogurt-ordering-system-y1s1/README.md

 ## 📄 License

-This project is created for **academic purposes** as part of AMCS1013 Problem Solving and Programming course.
+This project is created for **academic purposes** as part of an university course.
 Not intended for commercial distribution.

 ---